Table of Contents

-In order to be eligible for Medicaid, one of the requirements for seniors is to have limited income (as well as assets).
-However, the focus of this article will be strictly on income eligibility.
-Topics covered include what Medicaid considers to be income, how income is counted based on marital status and differing programs, and how seniors over the income limit can still qualify for Medicaid.
+To be eligible for Medicaid, seniors must have limited financial means.
+While this includes income and assets, the focus of this article is strictly on income eligibility.
+Topics covered include what Medicaid considers to be income, how income is counted based on marital status and differing programs, and how seniors over the income limit can still become income-eligible and qualify for Medicaid.

 What is Considered Income?

 Understanding what Medicaid considers to be income is vital to a discussion on how Medicaid counts income.
 The following are all counted towards the income limit: Social Security benefits, Veteran’s benefits, alimony, employment wages, pension payments, dividends from bonds and stocks, interest payments, IRA distributions, and estate income.
 Many states, including California, Florida, and Arkansas, do not count VA Pension with Aid & Attendance as income for Medicaid eligibility.
 Learn more here.
 Furthermore, no state counts Holocaust restitution payments or Covid stimulus checks as income, and therefore, they do not impact income eligibility.

 How is Income Counted?

 Being over the income limit does not mean one is automatically disqualified for Medicaid eligibility.
 See the section below, “What If One Exceeds the Medicaid Income Limit?”.

-How income is counted for senior married applicants (both spouses of a married couple) applying for Medicaid is more complicated.
-The way income is counted varies based on the program for which one is applying and the state in which one resides.
+The way income is counted for married seniors with both spouses as applicants is more complicated.
+Income is counted differently based on the Medicaid program and one’s state of residence.
 In many states, each spouse is considered as a single applicant if they are applying for nursing home Medicaid or a Medicaid waiver.
-This means each spouse is able to have income up to the income limit.
+This means each spouse can have income up to the income limit.
 In this case, the “name on the check” rule is followed.
-Whoever’s name is on the check is considered to own the income, and it will be counted towards that spouse’s income eligibility.
+Whoever’s name is on the check is considered to be the owner of the income, and it will be counted towards that spouse’s income eligibility.
 In 2022, this generally means each spouse can have up to $2,523 / month ($30,276 / year) in income.

 Married Couples with One Applicant